code0monkey1/clean-architecture-typescript-learn/README.md

     }
       ```

-    > In this above code block , we set 5 different    directory references for 5 folders we are about to create.
+    > In this above code block , we set 5 different    directory references for 5 folders we are about to create in the next few steps.
     >
     >Keep in mind that all of these folders are placed relative to the `baseUrl (i.e. ./src)` , in our case .
     >